allenai/AMPT/doc_source/docs/installation.md

 Click on the _Manage update sites_ button to bring up the site management dialoag.

-Add AMPT as a new update site.
+If AMPT is not already in the list of update sites, add AMPT as a new update site.

 Name: